nihitx/Task/README.md

 ```
 `Repeating functions` have been converted to one function.

 ` Library ` Since I was playing with MYSQL SPATIAL and still did not grasp the full understanding of it.
-So I created a library to sort out the point from the STD array and output a pure json.
-Would be great to know a better way for it since it looks very interesting!
+So I created a library to sort out the point from the STD array and output a pure json since direct get from mysql was returning �#�N@�.
+Would be great to know a better way for it afterwards.

 **Current Json output**
 ```